 Henry "Bud" Hanna took over the helm of Chico Colt baseball in 1951.
 The local sportscaster was born in Weaverville, California before attending Christian Brothers High School in Sacramento and St. Mary's College in Moraga.
 In 1935, he joined the AA Sacramento Senators of the Pacific Coast League as a 2nd baseman and hit .196 in 56 at bats.
 Later that year, Gillick was a member of Julius Style Shop, winners of the 1935 Sacramento Winter League.
 He played for the Yuba City Bears of the Sacramento Valley League in 1940.
 Hanna, mostly known for his basketball skills, coached baseball and basketball at Christian Brothers from 1940-1946.
 He joined the Colts midway thru the '46 season after serving in the military during WWll.

 Nelson Briles lead the WCL in Complete Games (13), Victories (11), and Strikeouts (184 in 131.3 innings pitched).
 He was 11-4 (.733 win %) with a 2.46 ERA.
-On July 12th, Briles shutout league champion Saskatoon (42-26) on 2 hits and on July 5th, he teamed up with Santa Clara teammate Jan Dukes to strikeout 23 Edmonton batters in a 4-3 victory in 11 innings.
-Seventeen year old Dukes K'd 19.
-On the 24th, Briles shutout the Oilers 1-0 with 18 strikeouts and 3 days later Dukes shutout Lethbridge 3-0 besting future major league star Tug McGraw of Vallejo Jr. College.
+On July 12, Briles shutout league champion Saskatoon (42-26) on two hits and on July 5, he teamed up with Santa Clara teammate Jan Dukes to strikeout 23 Edmonton batters in a 4-3 victory in 11 innings.
+Seventeen-year-old Dukes K'd 19.
+On the 24th, Briles shutout the Oilers 1-0 with 18 strikeouts and three days later Dukes shutout Lethbridge 3-0 besting future major league star Tug McGraw of Vallejo Jr. College.
 Dukes finished the season at 6-4 with a 2.50 ERA.
 Shortly after the season, Briles signed a contract with the St Louis Cardinals as a free agent.

 Briles spent but one season in the minor leagues before landing in the majors at age 21 with the St. Louis Cardinals.
 In 1964, he pitched for the Tulsa Oilers of the AA Texas League and won 11 games while losing 6 with a 2.79 earned run average.
 After a 3-3 ( 3.50 ERA) rookie season with the Cards, Briles only won 4 of 19 games during his sophomore year however did manage a 3.21 ERA which was indicative throughout his 14-year major league career (129 wins-112 Loses, .535 Win % with a career 3.44 ERA).
 In 1967, Nellie led the National League with his .737 Win % (15-4).
 His 2.43 ERA led the Cardinal pitching staff which included Hall of Famers Bob Gibson (13-7, 2.98) and Steve Carlton (14-9, 2.98).
 Only Dick Hughes (16-6, 2.67) won more games.
 The '67 Cardinals (101-60) won the National League pennant and beat the Boston Red Sox 4 games to 3 to capture the World Series.
 Briles hurled a complete game 5-2 victory in game 3 while the legendary Gibson took care of the rest by tossing 2-1, 6-0, and 7-2 complete game triumphs.
 Briles tossed a total of 11 innings with a 1.64 ERA.

 Gillick gained experience and worked his way up the corporate ladder with scouting and Player Development positions with the Astros and Yankees before becoming Vice President of Player Personnel with the expansion Toronto Blue Jays in 1976.
-The following year, Gillick became Toronto's Vice President of Baseball Operations and General Manager and in 1984, he moved up to become the Blue Jay's Executive President of Baseball Operations.
-During his realm as general manager, Gillick's Blue Jays won 5 division titles (1985, '89, '91, '92, and '93) and back-to-back World Series championships in '92 and '93.
+The following year, Gillick became Toronto's Vice President of Baseball Operations and General Manager before becoming the Blue Jay's Executive President of Baseball Operations in 1984.
+During his realm as general manager, Gillick's Blue Jays won five division titles (1985, '89, '91, '92, and '93) and back-to-back World Series championships in '92 and '93.
 He resigned in 1994 and the Jays immediately went into a free-fall.
 In 1995, Gillick became GM of the Baltimore Orioles with playoff appearances in '97 and '98.
 After his 3-year contract expired, he resigned once again and accepted a job with the Seattle Mariners as general manager.
 First on the agenda was to trade Ken Griffey Jr. to Cincinnati.
-The Mariners made back-to-back playoff appearances for the only time in franchise history in 2000, 2001, and the '01 Mariners with their 116-46 record tied the 1906 Chicago Cubs for the all-time Major League Baseball record for most wins in a single season.
+The Mariners made back-to-back playoff appearances (2000, 2001) for the only time in their franchise history and their 116-46 record of 2001 equaled the 1906 Chicago Cubs for the all-time Major League Baseball record for most wins in a single season.
 In 2005, Gillick became general manager of the Philadelphia Phillies.
 He traded 1st baseman Jim Thome which cleared the path for Rookie of the Year and NL MVP Ryan Howard.
 Gillick retired as Philadelphia's GM after the Phillies won the 2008 World Series.

 In 1997, Pat Gillick was inducted into the Canadian Baseball Hall of Fame.
 In 2011, he became a member of Major League Baseball's Hall of Fame.
 As of today, 2016, Gillick is President of the Philadelphia Phillies.